siddharthsingh246/Food-Ordering-System-/README.md

 A food ordering system in C++ is a program that allows users to browse a menu, select items they want to order, and place orders.
 It can be used in restaurants, cafes, or for online food delivery services.
 Here's a basic description of a food ordering system in C++:

 User Interface: The system provides a user-friendly interface that allows customers to interact with the program.
-This could be a command-line interface or a graphical user interface (GUI).
+This could be a command-line interface.

 Menu Management: The system stores a menu with a list of available items.
 Each menu item typically includes a name, description, price, and a unique identifier.